Diocese of Davenport: 2010 to present

 In July 2010, the diocese re-established Catholic Charities.
 The organization was initially introduced into the diocese in 1929 by Rohlman, but it had been discontinued in 1968.
-Amos retired in 2017.
+Amos retired as bishop of Davenport in 2017.

-Monsignor Thomas Zinkula from Dubuque was appointed bishop of Davenport by Pope Francis in 2017.
-Zinkula reduced the number of deaneries in the diocese from six to five in 2023.
+Thomas Zinkula from Dubuque was appointed bishop of Davenport by Pope Francis in 2017.
+Zinkula reduced the number of deaneries in the diocese from six to five in May 2023.
 In July 2023, Zinkula was named archbishop of Dubuque.
-Reverend Dennis G. Walsh was named bishop of Davenport by Francis on June 25, 2024.
+Dennis G. Walsh was named bishop of Davenport by Francis in June 2024.

 Sex abuse cases

-In 1992, Bishop O’Keefe was sued by two women.
-The plaintiffs claimed that O'Keefe had sexually abused them as young girls when he was rector of St. Paul Cathedral in St. Paul, Minnesota, in the early 1960s.
-Both women credited recovering repressed memories for their accusations.
-O'Keefe denied the charges.
-However, the plaintiffs dropped their lawsuits in 1993 after an investigation revealed that the two women had fabricated the accusations against O'Keefe while together in therapy.

-In 2002, Bishop Franklin received allegations of sexual abuse of minors in the 1970s by Reverend William Wiebler.
-After Wiebler confessed his crimes to Franklin, the bishop ordered him to enter the Vianney Renewal Center, a treatment facility for priests in Dittmer, Missouri.
+In 2002, Bishop Franklin received allegations of sexual abuse of minors in the 1970s by the priest William Wiebler.
+After Wiebler confessed the abuse to Franklin, the bishop ordered him to enter the Vianney Renewal Center, a treatment facility for priests in Dittmer, Missouri.
 However, Wiebler checked himself out of the facility and never returned to the diocese.
-The Vatican laicized Wiebler in 2006.

-In 2004, the diocese settled the claims of 37 sexual abuse victims for $9 million; Wiebler was named as an abuser in 12 of these lawsuits.
+He was laicized in 2006.In 2004, the diocese settled the claims of 37 sexual abuse victims for $9 million; Wiebler was named as an abuser in 12 of these lawsuits.

 The diocese in October 2006 filed for Chapter 11 protection.
 By November 2007, the bankruptcy court had allocated $37 million in legal settlements to 156 victims.
-That same month, Bishop Amos announced that the board of trustees of St. Ambrose University had decided to remove O'Keefe's name from the school library.
-O'Keefe had covered up sexual abuse crimes by priests in the diocese.
+That same month, Bishop Amos announced that the board of trustees of St. Ambrose University had decided to remove O'Keefe's name from the school library as a result of his covering up of sexual abuse by priests in the diocese.

-In 2014, documents revealed that Reverend James Janssen, who sexually abused boys and was laicized in 2004, stated in court during lawsuits that "I'm very sick."
+In 2014, documents revealed that James Janssen, who sexually abused boys and was laicized in 2004, stated in court during lawsuits that "I'm very sick."
 Janssen died in 2015.

-In June 2019, Bishop Zinkula indicated that the diocese would comply with a request from the Iowa Attorney General for sexual abuses records on clerics in the diocese.

-In March 2020, the diocese announced that Reverend Robert Grant, a theology professor at St. Ambrose University, had been suspended from teaching and practicing ministry after a sex abuse allegation surfaced.
-He allegedly committed the sexual abuse while serving in the Diocese of Des Moines in the early 1990s.
-In November 2020, the diocese announced that Grant was returning to ministry with restrictions.
-The diocese determined that misconduct had occurred, but that it did not merit a suspension of ministry.